 The definition of insanity is doing the same thing over and over again and expecting different resultsNot Albert Einstein, apparently

-In Rita’s example, she suggests that the history helps balance the kite.
-But too much historical baggage will strop you getting off the ground.
-As a result you need to tread carefully with this part of your strategy.
+In Rita’s example, she suggests that history helps balance the kite.
+But too much historical baggage will stop you from getting off the ground.
+As a result, you need to tread carefully with this part of your strategy.

 Leadership – guiding the kite

 One of my favourite parts of Rita’s analogy is the string used to guide the kite.
 Leaders get to pick where to fly their kite.
 You choose when to put it into the air.
 But you can’t get it to go wherever you like.
 After all, the kite is still at the mercy of the wind.